hopsoft/job_contracts/README.md

 ## Test-like assurances for jobs

-Have you ever wanted to prevent a background job from writing to the database?
-What about ensuring it completes within a fixed amount of time after being enqueued?
+Have you ever wanted to prevent a background job from writing to the database or perhaps ensure that it completes within a fixed amount of time?

-Contracts allow you to apply assurances like this easily.
+Contracts allow you to easily enforce guarantees like this.

 <!-- Tocer[start]: Auto-generated, don't remove. -->